cosine bell

 suppported models

-These tasks support only MPAS-Ocean.
+These tasks support both MPAS-Ocean and Omega.

 mesh